 - Guide to saving an Instagram Live to your Camera Roll

 Twitter acquired the live-streaming service Periscope in 2016, so there are two ways to go live via Twitter – first, through the Twitter app, and second, through the Periscope app.
-Both methods use Periscope as a live streaming provider, and it’s worth noting that this can be more stable than Facebook if you’re using mobile data.
+Both methods use Periscope as the live streaming provider, and it’s worth noting that this can be more stable than Facebook if you’re using mobile data.